• Skip to primary navigation

 11. Cuxhaven

 Located on Germany’s North Sea coast, the small town of Cuxhaven is a great pick for those who want to spend time on the water.
 Visiting Cuxhaven is more about discovering the sights around the coastal resort rather than the town itself.
-Begin by walking down Grimmershörn Beach and past the colorful shelters sprinkled across its sands.
-Following the coast you’ll reach the Kugelbake, Cuxhaven’s iconic wooden navigational tower.
-From there you have Cuxhaven Beach which, during low tide, turns into a giant mud flat that can stretch for hundreds of meters from the sandy shore.
+Begin by walking down Grimmershörn Beach and past the colorful shelters sprinkled along its sands.
+Following the coast, you’ll reach the Kugelbake, Cuxhaven’s iconic wooden navigational tower.
+From there, you can see Cuxhaven Beach which, during low tide, turns into a giant mud flat that can stretch for hundreds of meters from the sandy shore.
 While it’s fun to explore the area and go searching for crabs, be mindful of the tide coming back in as it’s possible to get cut off from the mainland.

-Getting there: Getting from Hamburg to Cuxhaven is best done by hopping aboard the hourly train that takes 1 hour 45 minutes.
+Getting there: Getting from Hamburg to Cuxhaven is best done by hopping aboard the hourly train that takes just under two hours.

 high angle view of Lange Anna sea stack rock on Heligoland island against blue sea and clear sky